“Believe on the Lord Jesus Christ, and you will be saved, you and your household.”-Acts 16:31

 Salvation is Jesus centered not self-centered.
 This is why we cannot save ourselves; we need Jesus.
 We believe in Jesus Christ because He is the only way to Salvation.
 He is God’s only plan for eternal life for the whole world – Acts 4:12, John 14:6.

-The Bibles teaches us in Romans 3:23 that we have all sinned and Romans 6:23 affirms, that the wages of sin is death.
-It is written in Romans 5:12, that we are all born sinners, because the first man created by God sinned.
+The Bible teaches us in Romans 3:23 that we have all sinned and Romans 6:23 affirms, that the wages of sin is death.
+It is written in Romans 5:12, that we are all born sinners because the first man created by God sinned.
 Adam’s sin impacted the whole human race and plunged humanity into spiritual separation from God.

 Salvation is free.
 It is what God has done for us not what we do for God.
 It is a gift presented to the world through the grace of God and it is received by faith (believe) as stated in Ephesians 2:8-9.
 This good news is seen again in Romans 3:24 which says that we are being justified freely by the grace of God through the redemption in Christ Jesus.